AnsonH/personal-site-v2/README.md

 # 3. Install dependencies
 yarn

+# 4. Enable Git Hooks via Husky, such that ESLint and Prettier will process
+# staged files whenever you make a commit
+yarn prepare

-# 4. Start the development server
+# 5. Start the development server
 gatsby develop
 ```